 Program on Science, Technology and Society at Harvard|

-Stève Bernardin holds a PhD in Political Sociology from the Université Paris I Panthéon-Sorbonne and is a Postdoctoral Fellow at the Laboratoire Techniques, Territoires, Sociétés (LATTS, UMR 8134) where he works on public problems related to the development of so-called “smart cities” in France and the United States.
-He was a Fulbright Fellow and an Arthur Sachs Scholar in the Program on Science, Technology, and Society at Harvard Kennedy School in 2006-2007.
+Stève Bernardin is an Associate Professor of Sociology at the Université Paris-Est Marne-la-Vallée, where he works on social issues and public problems related to the development of so-called “smart cities” and “autonomous vehicles” in France and the United States.
+He was a Fulbright Fellow and an Arthur Sachs Scholar in the Program on Science, Technology, and Society at the John F. Kennedy School of Government of Harvard University in 2006-2007.

 His paper “Taking the Problem to the People” proposed a critical analysis of the widely circulated call for political consensus on public problems.
 The article was published in Technology and Culture in April 2015.
 In 2016, it won the International Prize Jean Widmer, intended for “a high-quality article, in a scientific publication such as a review, journal or book, which makes a significant contribution to the study of communication and the public sphere”.